Marquise Brown Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Season Stats

-- So far this season, 23.3% of the 425 passes thrown by his team have gone Brown's way.

-- Brown has seen the ball thrown his way nine times in the red zone this season, 18.4% of his team's 49 red zone pass attempts.
+- Brown (nine red zone targets) has been the recipient of 18.4% of his team's 49 red zone pass attempts.

-- The Ravens have run 52.5% passing plays and 47.5% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 52.5% of the time while opting for the ground attack 47.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Browns.